edespino/cloudberry-site/docs/sql-stmts/alter-external-table.md

 `ALTER EXTERNAL TABLE` changes the definition of an existing external table.
 These are the supported `ALTER EXTERNAL TABLE` actions:

 - **ADD COLUMN** — Adds a new column to the external table definition.
 - **DROP COLUMN** — Drops a column from the external table definition.
-If you drop readable external table columns, it only changes the table definition in Cloudberry Database.
+If you drop readable external table columns, it only changes the table definition in Apache Cloudberry.
 The `CASCADE` keyword is required if anything outside the table depends on the column, such as a view that references the column.
 - **ALTER COLUMN TYPE** — Changes the data type of a table column.
 - **OWNER** — Changes the owner of the external table to the specified user.